 The fit adjustment system is like those found on most other helmets, with a dial that pulls tension evenly from both sides and provides ample adjustment to secure the helmet within each size range.
 The chin strap is secured with a magnetic Fidlock buckle, and the excess webbing attaches to the helmet under a soft protective wrap.
 The strap splitter is an adjustable locking V-shape, and you can position them so that they don't make unwanted ear contact.

 The comfort of the ATB-1T Evo is good and tied with a number of the other models in this test like the Giro Montaro MIPS and the Bell 4Forty MIPS.
-It couldn't quite match the POC Tectal or the Specialized Ambush in this metric, both of which feel light on the head and excellent straps and adjustments.
+It couldn't quite match the POC Tectal, Giro Chronicle, or the Fox Speedframe in this metric, both of which feel light on the head and excellent straps and adjustments.
 One significant difference from a comfort standpoint is the noticeably heavyweight of the ATB-1T.
 It's significantly heavier than the other models in this test, and you can feel it.

 The ventilation of the ATB-1T Evo is a little underwhelming, especially when compared to the competition.
 The helmet has 15 vents that are present on both the outer and inner shells and line up perfectly to allow air to pass through both.
 The vents are relatively small in size, and there aren't any internal air channels on the inside of the helmet to promote additional airflow.
 Of course, this helmet's poor ventilation performance is likely a result of the ODS system and super protective design, so it's a trade-off.

-In contrast to the mediocre ventilation offered by the ATN-1T, the Specialized Ambush is one of our top performers in this metric with 20 vents and huge internal channels that really allow the air to flow.
-Even our Best Buy Award winner, the Bell 4Forty MIPS has significantly better airflow and ventilation.
+In contrast to the mediocre ventilation offered by the ATN-1T, the Giro Manifest and 100% Altec are our top performers in this metric with numerous large vents vents and internal channels that really allow the air to flow.
+Even our Best Buy Award winner, the Giro Chronicle has significantly better airflow and ventilation.